 Level 2 Sports Trainer

-The aim of the Level 2 Sports Trainer program is to further develop the basic knowledge and skills of a Level 1 Sports Trainer that in turn will improve their ability to contribute to safer sporting events and organisations.
-It is anticipated that the experience gained since completion of the Level 1 course will provide course participants with sufficient insight to assimilate this higher level of knowledge into their role as a Sports Trainer.
-The minimum requirement for accreditation as a Level 2 Sports Trainer is the completion of all 9 course units.
+The aim of the Level 2 Sports Trainer program is to further develop the basic knowledge and skills of a Level 1 Sports Trainer that in turn, will improve their ability to contribute to safer sporting events and organisations.
+It is anticipated that the experience gained since completion of the Level 1 course, will provide participants with sufficient insight to assimilate this higher level of knowledge into their role as a Sports Trainer.

 - Role of the Level 2 Sports Trainer